dome9/cloud-bots/README_QUICKSTART.md

 From here, the stack will deploy.
 If there are no errors, go to the 'Outputs' tab and grab the two ARNs that were output.
 You'll need them later.

+**If you set up an SNS Subscriber**
+Go to your email and confirm the subscription.
+SNS seems to have some odd behaviors if you leave the subscription for a while before confirming.

 <br>
 <br>